“My daily routine is to meditate upon rising for 20 minutes.

 I’m currently loving Nimble, and also Nagnata leggings and jumper for cooler days.
 They are Australian made locally by Laura May.
 They are super comfortable, stylish and made from sustainable fabrics.
 Love!

 I use my Hydrating Cleansing Lotion daily followed by the Hydrating Rose Blossom Mist.
 I interchange my serums and elixirs depending on what my skin dictates.
 At the moment, I use a combination of the following: Antioxidant Facial Serum (old faithful), Hyaluronic Marine Serum (hero), Vital C Elixir (hero), followed by a few drops of Antioxidant Facial Oil and Marigold Hydrating Crème.
-Daily Sunscreen is a non-negotiable, so I use our Daily Moisturiser with Sunscreen, and I like to use my Dr Denis Gross LED Mask.
+I like to use my Dr Denis Gross LED Mask.
 For makeup, I love Kjaer Weis, RMS, and Eye Horus.

 Eyelash curlers are a must as well, as framing the face with an eyebrow pencil.
 A small amount of highlighter on the upper brow and cheeks, and a bit of bronzer, create a lovely natural and healthy glow.

 I usually get regular facials from our spa therapists at our headquarters in Maleny or from Stacey Burt at the Little Company in Byron Bay.

 I also get my brows done once a month and regular waxing.
 I swear by regular body brushing, IV vitamins, meditation, clean healthy living, and minimal alcohol.
 Maintaining an awareness of the body and its functions at a cellular level is so important to me.
 If I am unwell, I turn to herbal medicine and supplements.
 I avoid pharmaceuticals at all costs.